kootfe/chat-aggregator/README.md

 # Chat Aggregator

-A modern, lightweight, and responsive web application that aggregates live chat messages from Twitch, YouTube, and Kick in real-time.
-Built with Vue.js and Vite, this project features a sleek sidebar interface, customizable themes (light/dark), and a cohesive color palette.
-It is optimized for low memory usage (~200-300 MB) and fast performance, making it ideal for streamers and content creators to monitor multiple chat platforms simultaneously.
+A lightweight, responsive web application for aggregating live chat messages from Twitch, YouTube, and Kick in real-time.
+Built with Vue.js and Vite, it features a full-width chat display, custom color palette, and low memory usage (~200-300 MB).
+Ideal for streamers, with configuration via URL query parameters and automatic startup.

 ## Features